Janga-Lab/POP-seq-RBPs/README.md

 # Running  predict_RBP:

-In order to run  predict_RBP, the user has to do the following:
+In order to run  POP-seq-RBPs, the user has to do the following:

 1- Ensure that Encode data file that that identifies the RBPs on the CLIP-seq data a specific cell line is in the same path where  main.py file exists.